machine learning +

 graph.add_conditional_edges("generate", should_retry)

-Simple Q&A or chatbots.
-If your flow is “user asks, model answers” — skip LangGraph.
-A direct API call or LangChain is lighter and faster.
+Plain Q&A bots.
+If the whole flow is “user talks, model answers” — you don’t need a graph.
+A bare API call or a LangChain chain is faster and far simpler.

 Mistake 1: Skipping LangChain basics